sushmaakoju/research-experienc/self-study-as-a-hobby/readme.md

 ### 2021

+The following courses were completed for my learning and as a hobby, while I was working as a full time <a href="https://github.com/sushmaakoju/research-experience/tree/main/carnegie-mellon-university">Research Programmer for Computer Vision project from Oct 2020 - July 2021</a> and started my <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-colorado-boulder">Masters at University of Colorado Boulder, Sep 2021</a> and <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-colorado-boulder#teaching-assistant-for-msbc-5180-machine-learning-in-python-and-msbc-5190-artificial-intelligence">working as a parttime Teaching Assistant at University of Colorado Boulder for Machine Learning course, Fall 2021 </a>:

 - Essential Epidemiologic Tools for Public Health Practice, Coursera, Spring 2021
 - Data and Health Indicators in Public Health Practice, Coursera, Spring 2021
 - Natural Language Processing, Youtube/online lecture materials, Summer 2021
 - Automata, Grammars and Languages, Summer 2021 $\color{blue}(notes, WIP)$
+- Smart Contracts as a language and Turing-completeness, 2021
+- Cellular Automaton, 2021
+- Zero knowledge proofs, 2021
 - Natural Language Understanding, Summer-Fall 2021 (Stanford University Lecture materials) $\color{blue}(notes, WIP)$
 - Statistical Machine Learning, Fall 2021
 - Mathematical Theory of Evidence book, 2021